How to Keep Guacamole from Turning Brown

 Based on a video by Allrecipes.

-Cut into an avocado and the green flesh starts turning brown within an hour.
-That's not spoilage — it's enzymatic browning.
-An enzyme called polyphenol oxidase reacts with oxygen in the air to form melanin, the same pigment that browns sliced apples and freshly cut potatoes.
-The fix isn't to neutralize the enzyme (most kitchen ingredients can't).
+How to keep guacamole from turning brown is one of those kitchen problems with a hundred internet answers and one that actually works.
+Cut into an avocado and the green flesh starts browning within an hour.
+That's not spoilage - it's enzymatic browning.
+An enzyme called polyphenol oxidase reacts with oxygen in the air to form melanin, the same pigment that browns sliced apples.
+The fix isn't to neutralize the enzyme.
 The fix is to lock out the oxygen.

-The avocado pit on top doesn't work.
-Lime juice doesn't really work either — not without making your guac taste like a margarita.
+Why does guacamole turn brown so fast?
+Because the moment you mash the avocado, you expose every cell to air.
+The avocado pit on top doesn't work (it only protects the flesh directly under it).
+Lime juice doesn't really work either - not without making your guac taste like a margarita.
 Plastic wrap pressed onto the surface helps a little, but you'll still get brown spots by day two.

-Matthew Francis from Allrecipes shows the trick that actually works: pour a half-inch of water right on top of the guacamole.
+Matthew Francis from Allrecipes shows the trick that actually stops guacamole from browning: pour a half-inch of cold water right on top.
 Water and avocado fat don't mix, so the water just sits there as a perfect oxygen barrier.
 The next day, pour it off, stir, and your guac is bright green like it was just made.
+This is how to save guacamole from turning brown at a party, in the fridge, or before a Cinco de Mayo cookout - and it takes about 30 seconds.

 Common questions